duresaguye/10AAim-weak0/README.md

 Solar Farm Data Analysis
 Overview

-This project analyzes solar farm data from Benin, Sierra Leone, and Togo to uncover key insights about solar irradiance and related parameters.
-The analysis involves data preprocessing, statistical analysis, and various visualizations to help understand the patterns and trends in the solar data.
+The aim of this analysis is to uncover key insights from the solar radiation data for the regions of Benin, Sierra Leone, and Togo.
+By identifying trends and patterns in solar irradiance, wind conditions, temperature variations, and sensor data quality, the analysis will guide MoonLight Energy Solutions in determining high-potential regions for solar installations that align with the company's sustainability goals..
 The results are presented through an interactive Streamlit dashboard https://mainpy-dp4otqcupvpauesq3grhie.streamlit.app/ , making it easy to explore the data and findings.
 Project Structure

 The repository is organized as follows: